 In essence, the older we get the less we should sit all day.
 The reason behind this is that in age our bones and joints need more stimulation to be maintained strongly.

-In reality, the health benefits and the ideal sitting to standing ratio also depends on people’s individual fitness level.
+In reality, the health benefits and the ideal setting to standing ratio also depends on people’s individual fitness level.
 The fitter, the longer they can stand at a time.

 Similarly, at the gym beginners should not start with heavy weights right from the beginning.
 The same thing applies to incorporating more standing into your work routine.